beaver-factory/bootcamp_benchmark/README.md

 ## Setup

-Since each function app can be deployed independently, each contains its own `Makefile` and `requirements.txt` file.
+Since each function app can be deployed independently, each contains its own `Makefile` for useful commands and a `requirements.txt` file for setting up a virtual environment.
 The root directory also contains a `Makefile` and `requirements.txt` for repo wide commands.

 After cloning the repo, you can set up each virtual environment and install the appropriate dependencies with `pip3` in one go by running the following command from the root directory: